CharanChandu-11/PotholeDetectionMobile/scrum/Scrum-Avengers.md

 * *Next task:* Answer queries on the API list to the Web & Cloud team
 * TL score (0-100) :

+### Charan

+* I chose tech stack and completed basic development setup using React Native.
+Implemented the Landing Page as part of placeholder pages.
+*
+* *Next task:* Take the wireframe from the Product team and continue creating placeholder pages as per the wireframe.
+* TL score (0-100) :

 ### <Person 3>